Improving land cover segmentation across satellites using domain adaptation: Experiments

-In addition to the previous experiments Deeplabv3+ has been tested as the segmentation network.
-Replacing the backbone with Deeplabv3+ did not bring much bigger improvements compared to Deeplabv2 which is shown in Table~\ref{bdlresultv3}.
-The reason behind that is the imperfection of the dataset.
-In fact the results start to diverge after a while due to the network being too good at mimicking the errors in the ground truth images.
-So in order to make use of the best potential of deep learning methods it is important to have a very good and precise dataset in land cover mapping.
+In addition to the previous experiments, we tested Deeplabv3+ as the segmentation network.
+Replacing the backbone with Deeplabv3+ did not bring significant improvements compared to Deeplabv2 as shown in Table~\ref{wv2dg}, Table~\ref{sen2dg}, Table~\ref{sen2wv}, Table~\ref{wv2pl}, and Table~\ref{wv2wv}.
+The reason behind that is the lack of accurate labels, which might be bottlenecking the performance.
+In fact, the results diverge after a few epochs because the network becomes too good at mimicking the errors in the GT images.
+So in order to make use of the full potential of deep learning methods it is important to have a very good and precise data in land cover mapping.

 \FloatBarrier